framps/raspiBackupDoc/en/src/raspibackupdialog-a-convenient-helper-script-for-raspibackup.md

-An agile user of *raspiBackup* - [Franjo-G](https://github.com/franjo-G) - has written a very useful little helper script called [raspiBackupDialog](https://github.com/franjo-G). help script with the name [raspiBackupDialog](https://github.com/framps/raspiBackup/blob/master/helper/raspiBackupDialog.sh), which shows in a dialog the most important call options for the backup and restore in a dialog and with which then triggers *raspiBackup*. *raspiBackup* snapshots are supported.
+An agile user of *raspiBackup* - [Franjo-G](https://github.com/franjo-G) - has written a very useful little helper script called [raspiBackupDialog](https://github.com/franjo-G). help script with the name [raspiBackupDialog](https://github.com/framps/raspiBackup/blob/master/helper/raspiBackupDialog.sh), which shows in a dialog the most important invocation options for the backup and restore in a dialog and with which then triggers *raspiBackup*. *raspiBackup* snapshots are supported.
 Very especially easy to perform the restore: Before the restore, the list of existing the list of existing backups is displayed and you can select which backup